-Together with Egypt and in collaboration with its local partners; El Sewedy Electric and Orascom Construction Siemens has built a foundation for progress to unlock the country’s vast potential.
+Together with Egypt and in collaboration with its local partners; El Sewedy Electric and Orascom Construction, we have built a foundation for progress to unlock the country’s vast potential.

 Since the Pharaohs commissioned the great Pyramids, the country has been an industrialized nation.
 But, energy shortages have been a challenge to Egyptian industry.
-Siemens powerful energy mix system underpins the country’s growth and economic development, and benefiting all citizens.
-There will be more jobs, due to a flourishing of more industries and business, Egyptians will feel more fulfilled and comfortable.
-Communities who are confident of the reliability and abundance of their power supply will be transformed, empowering each citizen to dream, create and put ideas into action to participate in further transforming the country, the Middle East and the world.
+Our powerful energy mix system underpins the country’s growth and economic development, and benefiting all citizens.

 The record-breaking completion of our Megaproject in Egypt will not only transform the power landscape in Egypt, but will also serve as a blueprint for building up power infrastructure in the Middle East and all over the world.Joe Kaeser - Supervisory Board Chairman Siemens Energy

 Egypt Megaproject Timeline of EventsBuilding high efficient Combined Cycle Power Plants, sustainable wind farms, state-of-the-art Gas Insulated Switchgear substations to expand the infrastructure for a country fulfilling true potential, that is ingenuity for life.
 See the development:

 Multiple technologies.
 One solution.Projects of any size require a flexible portfolio.
 Turnkey power plants, wind and steam turbines, generators, instrumentation and control systems, and smart grid strategies all offer powerful, adaptable, reliable, and clean energy delivered according to real-time demand.
 Moreover, upgrading and retrofitting existing infrastructure also serves to return older power plants to peak efficiency.